dhbrmn/excursion/README.md

 >That being said I think I didn't do **too bad** at recreating the html even though I'm not really focusing on that yet.

+Anyway, to whom it may concern, you can prewiev the html [here](https://dhbrmn.github.io/excursion).

 That's all there is to it.
 Cheers!